CaM-Gen:Causally-aware Metric-guided Text Generation: Abstract

 \section{Abstract}

-Content is created for a well-defined purpose, often described by a metric or a signal represented in the form of structured information.
-The relationship between the metrics or the goal of a target content and the content itself are non-trivial.
-While large scale language models show promising text generation capabilities, guiding and informing the generated text with external metrics is challenging.
-These metrics and the content tend to have inherent relationships and not all of them may directly impact the content.
-We introduce a CaM-Gen: Causally-aware Generative Networks guided by user-defined input metrics incorporating the causal relationships between the metric and the content features.
-We leverage causal inference techniques to identify the causally significant aspects of text that leads to the target metric and then explicitly guide the generative model towards these by a feedback mechanism.
-We propose this mechanism for variational autoencoder-based and transformer-based generative models.
-The proposed models beat baselines in terms of the target metric accuracy while maintaining the fluency and the language quality of the generated text.
-To the best of our knowledge, this is one of the early attempts at incorporating a metric-guide using causal inference towards controlled generation.
+Content is created for a well-defined purpose, often described by a metric or signal represented in the form of structured information.
+The relationship between the goal (metrics) of target content and the content itself is non-trivial.
+While large-scale language models show promising text generation capabilities, guiding the generated text with external metrics is challenging.
+These metrics and content tend to have inherent relationships and not all of them may be of consequence.
+We introduce CaM-Gen: Causally aware Generative Networks guided by user-defined target metrics incorporating the causal relationships between the metric and content features.
+We leverage causal inference techniques to identify causally significant aspects of a text that lead to the target metric and then explicitly guide generative models towards these by a feedback mechanism.
+We propose this mechanism for variational autoencoder and Transformer-based generative models.
+The proposed models beat baselines in terms of the target metric control while maintaining fluency and language quality of the generated text.
+To the best of our knowledge, this is one of the early attempts at controlled generation incorporating a metric guide using causal inference.